 UAMC ranks the best and greatest of Sylvester Stallone’s Ultimate Action Movie career!

 Now, we also know that @TheSlyStallone has also been a busy man and is simply not letting up as far as his action career goes.
-Not only is Sylvester Stallone still turning out mentorship opportunities in his Rocky-spinoff Creed series, he’s also reportedly working on adding to the Expendables franchise and the highly UAMC-anticipated Rambo 5 (here’s everything we know about Rambo V: Last Blood!)
+Not only is Sylvester Stallone still turning out mentorship opportunities in his Rocky-spinoff Creed series, he’s also brought back Rambo for Last Blood – as well as reportedly working on reboots/sequels for Demolition Man, Cobra, Cliffhanger (and maybe even more Rocky).

 But before all is said and done, we want to offer UAMC fans a chance to bask in Stallone’s ultimate action movie glory by looking back at his greatest action classics.
 While this list may be different from yours (and we do encourage you to share yours in the comments!)
 It’s based on a few ground-rules: